By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 To set a new budget:

-and enter the relevant details (amount, deadline, category) in the format given above.
+1. Type set and enter the relevant details (amount, deadline, category) in the format given above.

-2. The result box will display the message New budget successfully set
+2. The result box will display the message New budget successfully set.

-3. If the budget already exists in the budget list, the result box will display the message This budget already exists
+3. If the budget already exists in the budget list, the result box will display the message This budget already exists.

 4. Now you can see the newly set budget in the budget list.

-As you log an expenditure of a particular CATEGORY
+As you log an expenditure of a particular CATEGORY, your budgets with the same CATEGORY will be adjusted

 to display the remaining amount of budget.
-Other budgets in the list belonging to different CATEGORY
+Other budgets in the list belonging to different CATEGORY will not be adjusted.

 For example, you went out with your friends and bought a cup of Gong Cha.
 Before you log your spending, your budget list looks like this:

-You then type in the command out $/5 c/BBT c/friends n/gong cha d/11112019
+You then type in the command out $/5 c/BBT c/friends n/gong cha d/11112019.

 Your budget list now shows the updated budgets.
 Observe how Budget 3 is not affected because it does not belong to the relevant category.